vessahnjoya/QuackstagramProject/README.md

 In this class the db is used to save the post infor such as image_path, caption, user_id and timestamp.

 ### 5: InstagramProfileUi
-In this class the user is used to get following, followers, and posts counts, Bio,
+In this class the user is used to get following, followers, and posts counts, Bio, and profile image.